basho/basho_rebar_tools/README.md

 Basho Rebar Tools (BRT) adds commands to [Rebar3][rebar3] supporting Basho's development of our products.

-## WARNING
+## Status

-This is very much a ***WORK IN PROGRESS!***
+***Work In Progress!***

-Whatever you find on the `master` branch should be relatively stable.
+The `master` branch should always be stable.

-Something that kinda sorta works may exist on the `develop` branch, but if you want to play with it you're advised to talk to Ted first.
+The `develop` branch, if it differs from `master`, is generally stable but may contain features under development and/or review.

 ## What It Does

-The current focus is on generating and verifying true dependencies.

-There's functionality to:
-* Create/update cooperating `Makefile` and `rebar.config` files.
+BRT is essentially a toolbox providing easy access to tools that are part of our development process.
+There's no single theme, other than using the Rebar3 plugin mechanism to ensure that the tools are available in a known location whenever you're working in our source tree.

+A few of the highlights are:

 * List true dependencies.

 * Check true versus configured dependencies.
-* Read and write Rebar2 rebar.config elements.

-There's also fairly robust `git` manipulation capability, but it needs a command strategy for exposing it as rebar commands.
+* Display source tree version control information, including:
+  * Current branch.
+  * Current version.
+  * Clean/dirty status.

+* Synchronize with upstream repository branches.

+* Create (and update*) coordinated project-level files.
+  * `rebar.config` files are created and updated, with overwrite controls.
+  * `.thumbs.yml` and `.gitignore` files are created from templates aligned with project configurations.
+  * _Coordinated Makefiles can also be generated, but their use is discouraged._

+There are robust `git` and `GitHub API` manipulation capabilities under the hood that can, and will, be leveraged as appropriate use cases arise.

-Specifically, just because we _can_ automate a bunch of repository manipulation operations, that doesn't make it a good idea.
+> Just because we _can_ automate a bunch of repository manipulation operations, that doesn't make it a good idea.

 ## How to Use It

-### Update Rebar3
+### Install or Update Rebar3

 A recent version of Rebar3 is required, and the latest version is ***strongly*** recomended.

-Proper handling of profiles requires Rebar3 version `3.3.2+build.3638` or later.
+Proper handling of profiles requires Rebar3 version `3.3.3` or later.

+> The latest stable version of Rebar3 can be downloaded directly from [here][rebar3dl].

 ### Add The Plugin